Psychotherapy is used to treat mental, psychosocial, and psychosomatic conditions and behavioral disorders.

 The treatment offered is personalized to meet the individual needs of each patient on a case by case basis.
 Depending on the personal background and issue, different treatment techniques will be applied.

 In Austria, psychotherapy is regulated by federal law.
-Psychotherapy is a state-certified profession with a standardized curriculum and many legal obligations (like the legal obligation to confidentiality).
+Psychotherapy is a state-certified profession with a standardized curriculum and many legal obligations for therapists (like the legal obligation to confidentiality).